csc-training/csc-env-eff/slides/08_installing.md

 # Installation methods: Containers

-- [Containers](09_singularity.html) are an efficient method to install a software and its dependencies
+- [Containerization](09_singularity.html) is an efficient method to install software and their dependencies
   - Very easy if a ready-made container is available
 - Recommended particularly for software with complex dependencies